Skin cancer screening – Frequently asked questions

 - Avoid wearing make-up, nail polish and avoid skin-staining preparations (e.g. self-tanning products) for at least 2 weeks prior to examination.

-- Recent sun exposure should be avoided as this causes changes to be seen in moles.
+- Recent sun exposure should be avoided, if possible, as this causes changes to be seen in moles.

 How often should I have a skin cancer check?